peteroupc/classic-wallpaper/uielements.md

 [^11]: Modern guidelines recommend a 256 &times; 256 icon as well.
 Toolbar icons are traditionally offered in 16 &times; 16 and 20 &times; 20.
 The standard icon sizes in OS/2 Presentation Manager are 16 &times; 16, 20 &times; 20, 32 &times; 32, and 40 &times; 40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64 &times; 64 occur.

 [^12]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.
+For an example of an animation in the form of a single image file, see Herman Rodent, "Animation in Win32", Microsoft Developer Network, Feb.
+1, 1994.

 [^13]: See "Creating Windows XP Icons".
 Similar advice was also given in _The Microsoft Windows User Experience_. <br>Before 1995 the icon outline tended to be black on all edges (see, for example, _Macintosh Human Interface Guidelines_, p.
 239).
 And icons seen in Windows before version 3.1 tended to be drawn over a _drop shadow_, more specifically a dark gray silhouette of the icon, which silhouette is offset down and to the right by two units.